DOING BUSINESS WITH SWITZERLAND

 Swiss-Uganda Bilateral relations

-Switzerland's representation in Nairobi is responsible for diplomatic contacts with Uganda, and ensures that cordial diplomatic relations are maintained between the two countries.
+Switzerland's representation in Nairobi is responsible for diplomatic contacts with Uganda, and ensures that cordial diplomatic relations are maintained between the two countries;

 Swiss-Sub-African Strategy, 2021-2025